RepoDynamics/PyPackIT/docs/website/source/intro/motivation/index.md

 enable transparent peer reviews, facilitate progress tracking, and promote trust, adoption, and collaboration {cite}`SharingDetailedResData, CaseForOpenCompProg, 10SimpleRulesForOpenDevOfSciSoft`.
+The license determines the legal status of the project and defines the terms and conditions under which the software can be used, modified, and distributed.
+It is an important aspect of software projects and can have a significant impact on their adoption and growth.
+A suitable license protects the rights of the creator while encouraging use and contribution from others.
+Therefore, it is crucial for developers to carefully choose a license that best suits their needs, and correctly add it to their project so that it can be automatically detected by other services and indexing repositories.
+This makes it clear to users and collaborators under which terms they can use and contribute to the project.

 For **interoperability**, a key factor is using a well-suited and popular programming language in the target community